sprblm/dots-website/site/virtual-workshop-cyan.md

   - What does it mean to optionally use the Internet?
   - Will my content be available at all times?
 How reliable is this service?
 - Licensing & intellectual property
-  - What do es it mean to have other people's data on my machine?
+  - What does it mean to have other people's data on my machine?
 - Governance & content moderation
   - Who has control over shared content and infrastructure?
   - How can I block someone?